Jorge Polanco Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets' 4.49 team ERA ranks 19th among all league pitching staffs.

-- The left-hander's last appearance came on Saturday against the Seattle Mariners, when he tossed four innings, surrendering four earned runs while allowing seven hits.
+- The righty's last time out came on Sunday against the Seattle Mariners, when he went 5 1/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.